welinton-martins/LP-recent/README.md

 # LP-recent-

-my tasks I do in the class
+my tasks I do in the class ("usually I copy .smile.")